dimaslanjaka/static-blog-generator/src-posts/2017/07/an-alternative-way-to-resolve-submit.md

 title: An alternative way to resolve the submit button is not working or return to home
 webtitle: WMI Gitlab
-subtitle: AdSense brings me back to the beginning every time I click \'Submit\' .
+subtitle: AdSense brings me back to the beginning every time I click Submit .
 lang: en
 date: 2017-07-23T06:56:00.000+07:00
 type: post